ViRGIS-Team/mdal-upm/README.md

 The MDAL library is loaded as an unmanaged native plugin.
 This plugin will load correctly in the player when built.
 See below for a note about use in the Editor.

-This Library ONLY works on Windows.
+This Library works on Windows and Mac based platforms.

 ## Running in the Editor